-Vikesh Kumar, Dr. Ram Manohar Lohiya National Law University, Lucknow Editor’s note: Contracts are promises that the law will enforce.
-In case of contract, both the parties are legally bound by the promise made by him.
+By Vikesh Kumar, Dr. Ram Manohar Lohiya National Law University, Lucknow Editor’s note: Contracts are promises that the law will enforce.
+In case of contract, both the parties are legally bound by the promise entered into.
 Quasi contracts are certain relations resembling those created by contracts.
 In a transaction in […]

 By Shraddha Singh, Symbiosis Noida Editor’s Note: The objective of the research study is to analyse and examine the solutions of risk management preferred by banks.
 Further, this research seeks to address various solutions to risk management specifically in the banking sector and also whether the solutions of risk management cover […]

-Siddharth Dalabehera CHAPTER-I INTRODUCTION The term ‘Securities’ under Section 2(81) of the Companies Act, 2013 has been defined to mean ‘securities’ as defined in Clause (h) of Section 2 of the Securities Contracts (Regulation) Act, ’56 (SCRA).
+By Siddharth Dalabehera Introduction The term ‘Securities’ under Section 2(81) of the Companies Act, 2013 has been defined to mean ‘securities’ as defined in Clause (h) of Section 2 of the Securities Contracts (Regulation) Act, ’56 (SCRA).
 The term ‘securities’ include: shares, scrips, stocks, bonds, debentures, debenture stock and other […]

--Souradeep Mukhopadhyaya POSITION IN ENGLISH LAW: Under English Law, agreements which restrain marriage are discouraged as they are injurious to the increase in population and the moral welfare of the citizens.
-Back in 1768, precedent was set by the Court of King’s Bench in Lowe v.
-Peers where the defendant […]
+By Souradeep Mukhopadhyaya AGREEMENTS IN RESTRAINT OF MARRIAGE: POSITION IN ENGLISH LAW: Under English Law, agreements which restrain marriage are discouraged as they are injurious to the increase in population and the moral welfare of the citizens.
+Back in 1768, a precedent was set by the Court of King’s Bench […]

 The goal of a large number of criminal acts is to generate profits for the individual or the group that carries out the act.
 Money laundering is the processing of these criminal proceeds to disguise their illegal origin.
 This process is of critical importance, as it enables the criminal to enjoy these profits without jeopardising their source.
 In this paper, the author has discussed the various stages, trends, developments and the law relating to this subject.